Manu Vallejo: Girona

 On 1 September 2022, Vallejo signed a three-year contract with Girona FC also in the top tier.

-Loan to Oviedo
+Loans to Oviedo and Zaragoza

 On 27 January 2023, Vallejo joined Real Oviedo on loan until the end of the second division season.
+On 23 August, he moved to fellow league team Real Zaragoza also in a temporary deal.

+Racing Ferrol

+On 20 August 2024, just hours after terminating his contract with Girona, Vallejo joined Racing de Ferrol in the second division.
+He featured in just seven league matches, all as a substitute, as his side suffered relegation.

+Ceuta

+On 9 July 2025, Vallejo agreed to a one-year deal with AD Ceuta FC, newly-promoted to the division two.

 Personal life

 Vallejo's father, Javi, is also a footballer.